fortran-lang/fortran-lang.org/learn/intrinsics/DATE_AND_TIME.md

     respect to Coordinated Universal Time (UTC).

   - __VALUES__
-    An INTEGER array of eight elements.
+    An _integer_ array of eight elements.
 On return VALUES contains:

       - __value__(1): - The year